ox-it/wl-sakai-run/readme.txt

 DB_NAME - The name of the MySQL database which should be used.
 JPDA_PORT - The port in which JDPA debugger is started.
 CONTENT_KEEP - If true then we don't clean the database and attempt to keep the uploaded files.
-SOLR_URL - Solr url to enable search with Solr
+SEARCH_SOLR_URL - Solr url to enable search with Solr TURNITIN_AID - Turnitin account
+TURNITIN_SECRET - Turnitin password
+TURNITIN_API_URL - Turnitin url
+SENTRY_DSN - URL used to send information to a sentry instance